AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-1_Malvertising.md

 <h1>Breaking News: How monetizing became malvertising</h2>

 ```
-Breaking News is a series of investigations into factors affecting online news sites,
+Breaking News is a series of investigations into factors affecting online news sites, from
-from performance to profits.
-This is the first of two articles on ad-tech fraud.
+performance to profits.
+This is the first of two articles on advertising technologies (ad-tech).
 ```

 Cyber criminals are embezzling billions annually from advertisers.
 They take over news sites, spread computer viruses, steal passwords, and hold people's hard drives hostage.